RaoG812/OINTment-v0.1/readme.md

 ## Manual Ingestor

 Upload a repository ZIP at `/ingest` to trigger an analysis run.
-Set `OPENAI_API_KEY` in your environment to enable GPT-5 summaries of the uploaded contents.
+Provide an API key for language model analysis via `AIML_API_KEY` (uses [aimlapi.com](https://aimlapi.com) by default) or fall back to `OPENAI_API_KEY` for the standard OpenAI endpoint.
+This powers the GPT‑5 summaries of uploaded contents.